OpenNewsLabs/c-span_opened_captions_server/README.md

 ## Setup the google doc app script
 How would I connect this to a google doc?

-You can find  the google app script to add to the google doc in the [google_app_script](./google_app_script/main.gs)

-More info on running a google app script every minute can be found in their [documentation](https://deveopers.google.com/apps-script/guides/triggers/installable#time-driven_triggers)

 3- create a google doc, and add a scrip to it. **tools** -> **script editor** 4- copy and paste [./google_app_script/main.gs](./google_app_script/main.gs) into the google app script.